FNNDSC/pl-fshack/README.rst

 	A directory *within* the <inputDir> that contains the images for recon-all to process.

-    -p <numOfProcessors>
+    -a|--reconall
-    Specifies the number processors that this plugin will run use.
-Default number is 1.
+    Speciies all the arguments that FreeSurfer's recon-all accepts

     [-h] [--help]
     If specified, show help message.